VelislavKarastoychev/euriklis-validator-ts/README.md

 # Bugs and Tips

 If you encounter any issues or have tips to share, please feel free to contact us.
-You can reach us via email at exel_mmm@abv.bg or euriklis@hotmail.com or to publish your suggestion in the issues section of the github repo of the package.
+You can reach us or to publish your suggestion in the issues section of the github repo of the package.

 # License

-The **@euriklis/validator** package is released under the MIT License.
+The **@euriklis/validator-ts** package is released under the MIT License.
 It is provided for free for personal and non-commercial use.
 The author of the package is not liable for errors in third-party software, libraries, packages, or source code used in conjunction with this library.